Azzyypaaras/MythicMetals/PATCHNOTES.md

   - By default this includes `mineable/shovel` and `mineable/pickaxe`, but now other mods/datapacks can change this
 - Added tags for all various Mythic Metals equipment (tools and armor)
 - Added tags for raw materials, storage blocks, specific tool types, ores, nuggets, and armor
+- Added/used tags for enchantments which affect Banglum Ores:
+  - The `mythicmetals:increases_mining_speed` will increase the chance of Banglum Ores exploding by 5% per level.
+Includes Efficiency by default.
+  - The `c:increase_block_drops` will increase the chance of Banglum Ores exploding by 7% per level.
+Includes Fortune by default.
+  - The `mythicmetals:silk_touch_like` will heavily reduce the chance of Banglum Ores exploding, by 45% per instance.
+Includes Silk Touch by default.
 - ... and a lot more, which you can view on [GitHub](https://github.com/Noaaan/MythicMetals/tree/1.21/src/main/generated/data) yourself

 ## Ability changes